More women with breast cancer could be spared chemotherapy if doctors switched to a new genetic test, research shows.

 Both tests provide information about the genetic make-up of a tumour to help predict how cancer might develop over a decade.

-This information can be used to inform personalised treatment decisions by identifying which patients would be most likely to benefit from treatment with chemotherapy after surgery and those who won't need it, thereby avoiding unnecessary side-effects.
+This information can be used to inform treatment decisions by identifying which patients would be likely benefit from treatment with chemotherapy after surgery and those who won’t need it, thereby avoiding unnecessary side-effects.

 Both tests are for women with oestrogen receptor positive, HER2 negative (ER+/HER2-) disease, which accounts for around two-thirds of all breast cancers.

 More than 33,000 women are diagnosed with ER+/HER2- breast cancer each year in the UK.

 By identifying those at low risk of their disease spreading, women who would see little benefit from chemotherapy could be spared its gruelling side-effects.

 The study — led by researchers at the Institute of Cancer Research in London and the Royal Marsden NHS Foundation Trust in collaboration with Queen Mary University of London, and published on Monday in the Journal of the National Cancer Institute - compared the performance of EndoPredict and Oncotype DX.

 A woman’s risk of her cancer spreading is calculated using the results from the genetic test combined with the size of her tumour and whether disease has spread to the lymph nodes.

 Women are classed as low risk if they have less than a 10% decade-long risk of their cancer spreading.